-For LIBS analysers using a class 3B laser and any XRF, you’ll need to register your instrument and also have the relevant supervisor and protection representatives in place.
+For LIBS analyzers using a class 3B laser and any XRF, you’ll need to register your instrument and also have the relevant supervisor and protection representatives in place.
 As regulations vary country by country, do make sure that you know what they are for yours.
-For example, in some countries for XRF analysers, you may need to go on a training course that lasts up to two weeks.
+For example, in some countries for XRF analyzers, you may need to go on a training course that lasts up to two weeks.

 Do get training in radiation, which can be a legal requirement in your country, and operational.
 At Hitachi High-Tech, we offer basic operational training at installation as well as a dedicated training academy and other ongoing training opportunities for the different instrument types.

 Don’t assume that you can get away without any training or certifications.
 If you are untrained, you will not be allowed to operate.

 Do make sure that the material being tested is bare metal.
 If you want a precise determination of elements such as carbon or nitrogen in duplex qualities, taking the time to properly prepare your samples is essential.

 Do adjust your prepared surface to fit the requirements of the measurement tool you are using.
 Don’t assume that different instruments all have the same specifications.
 You can use adapters to deal with curved surfaces, welding seams inspection and wires.

 Don’t test materials that have a thick coating that would disrupt the analysis.
 This includes materials with colour, grease, oil residues or other lubricants, as well as cinder or oxide layers.

 Don’t touch the ground surface with your bare fingers.

 Don’t delay too long with the analysis after you’ve prepared the sample.
 Waiting for too long could lead to oxidation and disrupt the accuracy of the analysis.